prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 19.

-> "Long-term thinking is simple once you are the master of your short-term desires." -Unknown
+> "<a href="https://prashantkikani.com/blog/great-filter" target="_blank">Long-term thinking</a> is simple once you are the master of your short-term desires." -Unknown

 When you can give-up short-term desires, long-term thinking becomes easy.
 As generally in long-term thinking, we need to make some sacrifices in the short-term.